 Kilonova Catcher

 Kilonova Catcher is a trigger-based telescope network, created in partnership with the GRANDMA Collaboration, that invites amateur astronomers to participate in rapid-response astrophysical research.
 Unlike survey programs that continuously scan the sky, we respond to alerts for specific transient events.
 Our primary science program focuses on kilonovae from neutron star mergers, but we also observe short gamma-ray bursts (sGRBs) and their multi-wavelength afterglows, occasionally interesting X-ray transients, and Type Ia supernovae.
 This trigger-based approach means you're capturing rare cosmic events as they unfold - sometimes within moments of detection.
 KNC receives its own alerts and can operate independently, but the presence of the GRANDMA Collaboration - a professional network - helps us identify which events are most promising.
-This unique partnership means citizen scientists aren't just following along: they are actively contributing to rapid-response astronomy, capturing rare cosmic events as they happen.
+This unique partnership means Kilonova Catcher volunteers aren't just following along.
+They are a critical component of rapid-response astronomy, capturing rare cosmic events as they happen!

 How we work